GLaDOS-Michigan/pitometer/measurements/experiments/README.md

     * Cleaning script that deletes executables and miscellaneous temp files.
 - hosts.csv
     * A map from Skynode machine ID to their IP address
+- **process_toylock_results**
+    * Converts toylock log file into separate csv files for each toylock stopwatch.
+It places each resulting csv in the directory of its corresponding log file.
+    * Then, it calls analyze_toylock.py to generate graphs
-- run_toylock_experiment
+- **run_toylock_experiment**
     * Start a toylock experiment, which consists of a set of trials
 - start_toylock_trial-local
     * Start a single toylock trial with the specified remote hosts
 - start_toylock_trial-local
     * Start a single toylock trial with all nodes running locally, using the loopback IP addresses
-- toylock_log_to_csv
-    * Converts toylock log file into separate csv files for each toylock stopwatch.
-It places each resulting csv in the directory of its corresponding log file.